MechanicalRabbit/DataKnots.jl/doc/src/highlypaid.md

 # Who is Highly Paid?

 This tutorial is intended for new users of DataKnots.
-It does not give an exhaustive accountof all the features, just the ones you are likely to use right away.
+It does not give an exhaustive account of all the features, just the ones you are likely to use right away.

 ## Problem Statement